codecolony/SecureSpy/README.md

 # SecureSpy
-A low cost personal security surveilance system which costs only a cheap web cam and a standard computer or laptop.
+A low cost personal security surveillance system which costs only a cheap web cam and a standard computer or laptop.

 ##Prerequisites
 - Python 2.7
 - numpy and scipy python libraries
 - OpenCV
 - x264 encoder (optional)
+- Git (if you don't already have it)
 - Any usb web cam
 - A computer with some space for video storage